 You now know the question you want to answer.
 You also know what data you need.
 Do you know how you will use the data?

 First, you will want to clean and structure your data.
 HR data is often stored in multiple systems.
-Oftentimes the same function has two or three labels, which make it hard to analyze the data accurately.
-This is a time-consuming and tedious process we will discuss in a different blog.
+Oftentimes the same function has two or three labels, which makes it hard to analyze the data accurately.
+This is a time-consuming and tedious process which we discuss in more detail in our 6-step guide to HR data cleaning.
 Let’s assume that your data is crispy clean and ready to be analyzed.

 However, there is a problem when you present this finding to the Board of Directors.
 Every member with some understanding of statistics will ask the same question, namely: “Is the effect causal or correlational?”